-- Participatory governance reflects a general commitment on the part of Kapi'olani Community College faculty, staff, students, and administration to work together to strengthen and enhance the College by making decisions about institutional mission, policies and budget priorities through participatory processes. - This policy affirms the College's commitment to the fundamental principles of participatory governance, which will guide the development of institution-specific participatory governance practices consistent with this policy.
+- Participatory governance reflects a general commitment on the part of Kapi'olani Community College faculty, staff, students, and administration to work together to strengthen and enhance the College by making decisions about institutional mission, policies and budget priorities through participatory processes. - These guidelines affirm the College's commitment to the fundamental principles of participatory governance, which will guide the development of institution-specific participatory governance practices consistent with these guidelines.

 Sec.
 III.
-Participatory Governance Guidelines: \Definitions\\
+Participatory Governance Guidelines: Definitions

-• A. Definitions:
+A. Definitions:

-- Governance is the way that issues affecting the entire institution, or one or more components thereof, are decided. - Participatory governance is the act of collegial decision-making. - Collegial decision-making is the process of enabling constituencies, through consultation and/or discussion, to participate in giving input to affect decisions made at Kapi'olani CC.
+- Governance is the way that issues affecting the entire institution, or one or more components thereof, are decided. - Participatory governance is the act of collegial decisionmaking. - Collegial decision-making is the process of enabling constituencies, through consultation and/or discussion, to participate in giving input to affect decisions made at Kapi'olani CC.

 Sec.
 III.
-Participatory Governance Guidelines: \Definitions (continued)
+Participatory Governance Guidelines: Definitions (continued)